How To Stop Taking Everything Personally

 A vast majority of personal offenses stem from this distortion.
 We assume we can read minds.
 We think, “She is saying I am lazy,” or “She does not respect me.”

-To cultivate clarity, you have to slow down.
-When you feel triggered, take a deep breath and ask yourself: What are the actual facts here?
+Slow down.
+Take a breath.
+Ask: What are the actual facts?
 And what story am I adding to those facts?

 “Another person’s behavior often has absolutely nothing to do with you.”
 She might be stressed, overwhelmed, or lacking communication skills.